linkerd/linkerd/docs/config.md

   It must be an object containing keys:
   * *certPath* -- File path to the TLS certificate file
   * *keyPath* -- File path to the TLS key file
+* *maxConcurrentRequests* -- Optional.
+The maximum number of concurrent requests the server will accept.  (default: unlimited)

 <a name="basic-client-params"></a>
 ### Basic client parameters

+* *hostConnectionPool* -- Optional.
+Configure the number of connections to maintain to each destination host.
+It must be an object containing keys:
+  * *minSize* -- Optional.
+The minimum number of connections to maintain to each host.  (default: 0)
+  * *maxSize* -- Optional.
+The maximum number of connections to maintain to each host.  (default: Int.MaxValue)
+  * *idleTimeMs* -- Optional.
+The amount of idle time for which a connection is cached in milliseconds.  (default: forever)
+  * *maxWaiters* -- Optional.
+The maximum number of connection requests that are queued when the connection concurrency exceeds maxSize.  (default:
+  Int.MaxValue)

 #### TLS

-* *tls* -- The router will make requests using TLS if this parameter is provided.
+* *tls* -- Optional.
+The router will make requests using TLS if this parameter is provided.
 It must be an object containing keys:
   * *kind* -- One of the supported TlsClientInitializer plugins, by fully-qualified class name.
   * Any options specific to the plugin